liuzihe02/6.005/14_Interfaces/Interfaces.md

 # Interfaces

 We separate the interface of an abstract data type from its implementation, using Java `interface`.
 One advantage is that the interface specifies the contract for the client and nothing more.
 The interface is all a client programmer needs to understand the ADT.
-The client should need to depend on the ADT's rep.
+The client should not need to depend on the ADT's representation details.

+> The interface basically defines the ADT in Java!

 Another advantage is that multiple different representations of the same ADT can co-exist in the same program, as different classes implementing the same interface.
 We can have `List` being implemented by `ArrayList` and also `LinkedList`.